paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 1966—Pub.
 L. 89–670 added pars.
 (46) to (48), relating to Administrator of Federal Highway Administration, Administrator of the Federal Railroad Administration, and Chairman of National Transportation Safety Board, respectively, and repealed par.
 (6) which provided for Under Secretary of Commerce for Transportation, subject to the provisions of section 1657 of former Title 49, Transportation.

 #### Change of Name
 “Office of the Assistant Secretary for Research and Technology of the Department of Transportation” substituted for “Research and Innovative Technology Administration” in text on authority of title I of div.
 L of Pub.
-L. 113–76, set out in part as a note under [section 112 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section112&num=0&edition=prelim), Transportation.
+L. 113–76, set out in part as a note under former [section 112 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section112&num=0&edition=prelim), Transportation.

 “Export-Import Bank of Washington”, referred to in text, was changed to “Export-Import Bank of the United States” in the Export-Import Bank Act of 1945, section 635 et seq. of Title 12, Banks and Banking, as provided for in section 1(a) of Pub.
 L. 90–267, Mar.
 13, 1968, 82 Stat.
 47.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–94 effective on the first day of the first pay period beginning on or after the first day of the first fiscal year beginning after Dec.
+4, 2015, see section 3029(c) of Pub.
+L. 114–94, set out as a note under [section 5313 of this title](./chapter-053-pay-rates-and-systems.md#section-5313).

 #### Effective Date of 2014 Amendment
 Pub.
 L. 113–291, div.
 A, title IX, § 901(m)(2), Dec.
 19, 2014, 128 Stat.
 3469, provided that the amendment made by section 901(m)(2) is effective on the effective date specified in section 901(a)(1) of Pub.
 L. 113–291, which is Feb.
 1, 2017.